GMAT Pill Review: An Online Video Course From A Former GMAT Tutor

 The verbal sections follow the same pattern, with one difference.
 For each verbal question, Zeke first answers it quickly through elimination.
 Then, he reviews the problem slowly and thoroughly, and explains the logic that helped him eliminate the wrong answer choices.
 This is the same method that I’d use if I was explaining a problem in-person to a student.

 Zeke devotes more time to topics that appear frequently, and less time to topics that appear infrequently.
 For example, in the Sentence Correction pill, he spends 30 minutes discussing Subject-Verb Agreement, while he spends only 6 minutes discussing Active Voice vs. Passive Voice.
 That’s about the right balance – both topics appear on the exam, but you’re far more likely to be tested on Agreement

-- Is there a discount available?
-You can get a $40 discount if you purchase through this link and use promo code “TUTORME40″ at checkout.
+– Is there a discount available?
+You can get a the course for $437 if you purchase through this link.

 – Who Should Buy The GMAT Pill?
 I recommend the GMAT Pill for: